Lafontaine, Kansas – Extinct in Wilson County

 On March 13, 1894, the town and post office’s name changed from La Fontaine to Lafontaine.

-In May 1896, it was swept by a tornado that destroyed numerous farm buildings, wrecked several buildings, and injured several people in Lafontaine.
+In May 1896, a tornado swept through Lafontaine, destroying numerous farm buildings, wrecking several others, and injuring several people.

 The telephone system was installed in 1902.
 In 1910, it was described as a thriving little town with all the main lines of business enterprise, including a bank, a newspaper, telegraph and express offices, and a money order post office with one rural route.
 The population in 1910 was 250.

-Like many other farm towns in Kansas, in the next decades, the population declined.
+Like many other farm towns in Kansas, the population declined in the following decades.

 Its large two-story brick school closed, businesses moved or failed, and the post office shut its doors forever on August 10, 1991.